 The format for adding your mount to this list is as follows:

-diskkey defines the size available for that
+disk—Defines the size available for the shared volume.

 Important: The subpath portion of the mount is the unique identifier of the files area.
 If changed, files at the old location will be permanently lost.
 Do not change this value once your site has data unless you really want to lose all existing data.